Getting divorced is often a fraught and emotional time. If you also run a farm, it can make the divorce proceedings even more stressful.

 2. What family members are involved in its running

-We can work with our Corporate and Commercial team to give advice about the structure of your farm.
-Whether it is a partnership, family trust or limited liability company.
-As well as how you can protect your corporate assets in a family-owned business
+We can work with our Corporate and Commercial team to give advice about the structure of your farm, whether it’s a partnership, family trust or limited liability company.
+We’ll advise you on how you can protect your corporate assets in a family-owned business.

-We can liaise with our Wills and Probate team on inheritance and succession planning as well as trust arrangements
+We can liaise with our Wills and Probate team on inheritance and succession planning as well as trust arrangements.
+In event of a separation or divorce, our dedicated child law team can help with all types of children matters.

 We can advise on cohabitation agreements if you are in a new relationship and are both making financial or practical contributions to the business